MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-network-blacklist-operations.md

 #### Description

-Enterprises, users or mobile operators may specify the SIM cards and/or networks on which they do not wish the modem to register.
+Enterprises, users or mobile operators may specify the SIM cards and networks on which they do not want the modem to register.
 This command is used for the OS to be able to query and set the blacklists on the modem.
 There are two blacklists:

-1. A SIM card blacklist – SIM cards whose provider is on the blacklist should not be allowed to register on any network.
+1. A SIM card blacklist – SIM cards whose provider is a member of the blacklist should not be allowed to register on any network.
 2. A network provider blacklist – networks on the blacklist should not be allowed to register regardless of what SIM card is present on the device.

-The modem needs to maintain both blacklists per modem and persist across SIM swaps and power cycles.
+The modem has to maintain both blacklists per modem and persist across SIM swaps and power cycles.
 Both blacklists can be accessed with Query or Set at all times, regardless of the SIM state.

 For the Set command it is expected to overwrite the existing blacklists in the modem with the Set command’s payload.